-Is bread bad for birds?
-Despite media coverage to the contrary — how many times have you seen people feed bread to birds in movies, on TV, and in commercials? — bread is not recommended for birds.
-Wondering what they eat instead?
-We have put together some other options for feeding your feathered friends.
+Is bread bad for birds, including ducks?
+Despite media coverage to the contrary — how many times have you seen people feed bread to birds in movies and commercials?
+But bread is not recommended for birds, including ducks.
+Wondering what they can eat instead?
+Read on to find out.

 Luckily, there are plenty of affordable and sustainable options for bird feeding and giving birds water.
 But first, let’s explore why bread is bad for birds in more detail.